AllenInstitute/swdb_2019_student/swdb_2019_tools/dataDrivenRamen/readme.md

 ```
 ## How to Prepare Ramen

+**Development Version**

+**Editable Version**

+If you don't want have to add daRamen to your path at the top of every jupyter notebook then you will want to install
+it using the following steps:

+`conda activate [your preferred virtual environment (python3)]`

+`cd [your home directory]/swdb_2019_tools/dataDrivenRamen/`

+`$ pip install -e .`

+It is recommended that if you are using conda virtual environments, to first activate the specific environment you will be developing contributions on prior to running the above line

+## Kitchen Rules

 1. Code & Style
     * All code should be written in Python 3.4+
     * Code should follow the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide